MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/manage-b2b-users.md

 - Go to **My Account > Organization users \> View details**, and select the **Remove** button ("X" symbol).
 When a confirmation message appears, confirm that you want to remove the user.
 The change takes effect only after the **P-0001**, **Synchronize customers and channel requests**, and **1010 (Customers)** jobs have been run.

 > [!NOTE]
 > When you remove a user from the list of users who can access the B2B e-commerce website, the corresponding customer record is removed from the business partner's customer hierarchy record.
 However, the customer record itself isn't deleted from Commerce headquarters.
+The customer can still logon the B2B site.

 ## Onboard existing customers as business partners on the B2B e-commerce website